Autism

 Around 750,000 autistic adults in England are estimated to be undiagnosed.
 Here are the signs, what late diagnosis changes, and how to access assessment.

-This happened to my husband, who realised he had been misdiagnosed with dyslexia at school; all along he had autism, but it wasn't diagnosed until his late thirties.
+This happened to my husband, who realised he had been misdiagnosed with dyslexia at school; all along he had autism, not diagnosed until his late thirties.
+If you're a parent reading this and wondering whether what you're seeing in your child also describes you, that's extremely common.

 Why autism gets missed in adults